From BR Bullpen

 Valo played on three franchises which relocated while he was on the team: the Philadelphia Athletics/Kansas City Athletics; the Brooklyn Dodgers/Los Angeles Dodgers; and the Washington Senators/Minnesota Twins.
 After his playing career ended, he was a Cleveland Indians coach in 1963 and 1964.
 Valo was a scout for the Philadelphia Phillies from 1969 to 1982.

 Possessing an eagle eye as a hitter, he is #63 on the all-time list for on-base percentage - just under 40 percent.
 His lifetime OBP is higher than his lifetime slugging percentage, and he twice recorded over 100 walks in a season.
-Throughout his career he was one of the toughest strikeouts in the majors, never fanning more than 32 times in a season, and averaging less than 15 per season over a 20-year career.
+Throughout his career he was one of the toughest strikeouts in the majors, never fanning more than 32 times in a season, and averaging less than 15 per season over a 20-year career -- an incredible feat.